TBSDrJ/Dynamixel-AX-12A/README.md

 See readPose() in Class Methods, above for why you might want to do this.

 Sample Hack:

 In the `readPose()` script, you could re-write the line `AX_12A.setAll('setTorqueEnable', 0)` as `AX_12A.getAll('disableTorque')` because the `getAll()` method will run any instance method that does not have an input value.
 It doesn't read well, though, so I wouldn't do it.

 #### `enableTorque()`
  * Inputs: None
  * Outputs: None
  * Description: Re-enables torque in a motor where it was disabled temporarily.
-All motors have torque enabled as part of their `connect()` sequence, so you should only need this if you manually disabled torque.  `motor.enableTorque()` is a shortcut for `motor.setTorqueEnable(1)`
+All motors have torque enabled as part of their `connect()` sequence, so you should only need this if you manually disabled torque.  `motor.enableTorque()` is a shortcut for `motor.setTorqueEnable(1)` mostly for readability.

 Sample code (see readPose() above for why you might want to do this):
 ```python